Seattle-area employers rethink the rules on masking, vaccines as pandemic takes a new turn

 Boeing, for example, doesn’t require vaccinations for in-person work, but does “encourage employees to inform themselves about the vaccines, consult with their healthcare providers as appropriate, and take the earliest opportunity to get vaccinated,” a spokesperson said.

 Smaller firms, too, are reluctant to make the jab mandatory.
-Stowell says he probably won’t require a vaccine unless the government requires it — in part, he said, because 90% of his employees are vaccinated, and in the case of those who aren’t, “I can’t argue with their logic or their theories — it’s not it’s not my right to judge.”
+Stowell says he probably won’t require a vaccine unless the government requires it — in part, he said, because 90% of his employees are vaccinated, and in the case of those who aren’t, “I can’t argue with their logic or their theories — it’s not my right to judge.”

 At the Cherry Street Coffee House chain, Ali Ghambari has asked employees to get vaccinated, but won’t require vaccination until it’s “mandated by the state,” he said.